Marc Aguado: Club career

 Born in Zaragoza, Aragon, Aguado represented Real Zaragoza as a youth, and made his senior debut with the reserves on 26 August 2018 by starting in a 1–0 Tercera División away loss against SD Tarazona.
 He scored his first senior goal on 23 September, netting the opener in a 2–1 away win over AD San Juan.

 On 11 August 2020, after being a regular starter for the B-side, Aguado was loaned to Segunda División B side FC Andorra, for one year.
 The following 31 May, his contract with Zaragoza was extended until 2023, and his loan was renewed for a further season on 25 June 2021.

 Aguado was a regular starter for the Andorrans during the campaign, appearing in 34 matches overall as the club achieved a first-ever promotion to Segunda División.
 On 1 July 2022, his loan was extended to cover the 2022–23 season, with his contract being renewed until 2025.

 Aguado made his professional debut on 15 August 2022, starting in a 1–0 away win over Real Oviedo.

-On 3 February 2025, Aguado moved to Elche.
+On 3 February 2025, he moved to fellow division two side Elche CF, and appeared in 13 matches for the remainder of the season as the club achieved promotion to La Liga.

+Aguado made his debut in the top tier of Spanish football on 18 August 2025, starting in a 1–1 home draw against Real Betis.
+He subsequently established himself as a starter, and scored his first professional goal on 1 March 2026, netting his side's first in a 2–2 home draw against RCD Espanyol.

+Personal life

+Aguado's father Xavi was also a footballer.
+A centre-back, he spent the most of his career with Zaragoza.